Peugeot e-208 review

 What's not so good

-Under the e-208’s bonnet sits a 136hp electric motor with enough poke to give the e-208 nippy performance around town while its 50kWh battery has enough juice to travel for up to 211 miles between charges – officially.
+The e-208 powertrain comprises a 136hp electric motor with enough poke to give the e-208 nippy performance around town while its 50kWh battery has enough juice to travel for up to 217 miles between charges – officially.
 In our own range test, we managed 161 miles, which still isn’t bad given the car’s size.

 You can also get the Peugeot e-208 with a range of driver assistance systems designed to make long trips less stressful, including a clever cruise control feature that’ll accelerate, brake and steer for you on motorways.